 - Chemistry: One semester of general college chemistry with lab

-- Computing: One semester of computer programming, C++ preferred (other acceptable courses)
+- Computing: One semester of computer programming, C++ preferred (or other acceptable courses: check with your advisor)

 - English: English Composition